Hylozoic/hylo/apps/mobile/README.md

 *Known Bugs*

+- useHasResponsibilty stopped working...
+- Stream sort doesn't seem to be working currently, was at some point
 - Login auths correctly but doesn't re-direct, needs testing and ironing out
 - Strange hooks related error though this function doesn't use hooks
 - Create Group workflow was already URQL'ified and working, but seems to be broken again